 Over the course of the last few weeks and couple of months, I’ve had multiple people point it out to me how much I’ve changed lately and that I’m much happier.
-Some have even thanked me for having a positive impact on them and a member of the community I created (Taylor’s Tracks Community) asked exactly what I’m doing that’s clearly had such obvious changes in my happiness.
+Some have even thanked me for having a positive impact on them and asked exactly what I’m doing that’s clearly had such obvious changes in my happiness.

 I realized internally that things were shifting but had no idea how obvious to was to people outside and it’s because of these people who have reached out (seriously I am so grateful that you guys did) that pushed me to start creating videos and writing content on the exact things: the tools and inspiration that I implemented to help get me so much happier.